Primary Navigation Mobile

 How do I use Waze in my car?

 Once you’ve downloaded the Waze app to your phone and paired it to your car’s infotainment system via Apple CarPlay or Android Auto, you’ll see the Waze icon on the home screen.
-This is by far the best option because you can more easily interact with the app.
-Note that it’s now illegal to touch your phone at any time while driving, even if it’s in a cradle and you’re accepting a diversion.
+This is by far the best option because you can easily interact with the app.
+Note that it’s now illegal to touch your phone at any time while driving, even if it’s in a car phone holder and you’re accepting a diversion.
 But you can use certain Waze functions with simple voice commands.

 Connection problems are not unknown while using Waze, so you may experience the odd signal blackout.
 It also helps if both your phone and your car’s infotainment system are running the latest operating system.
 Some cars receive over-the-air (OTA) updates, others may need a download from a USB stick, or a visit to a dealer.